Kristy Simmons, MSN, RN, CNOR

 Election Statement

-Each chapter and each member needs something different from our organization.
-Each generation contributes its own diversity, innovation, wisdom, dedication and passion toward our mission.
-Our leaders need to be effective change agents in order to attract and sustain members of all ages and backgrounds.
-As a Baby Boomer, colleague of Generation X, mother of Millennials, and grandmother of the latest generation, I speak the diverse languages of each group daily.
+Each generation, each chapter, and each member of AORN needs something different from our organization.
+Our future leaders need to be diverse and effective change agents, and have the ability to engage members to take an active part in AORN.
+As a member of the Baby Boomer generation, colleague of Generation X, mother of the Millennial generation, and grandmother of the latest generation, I speak the diverse languages of each group on a daily basis.